sutharsan3005/sml5202-sutharsan/frenchvocab.md

 <h2> Execrise 4.0 - Learning Common Food and Drinks  </h2>
+<p> Exercise 4.0 entails two video.
+One video teaches about different common drinks whilst the other video educates the user on the learning the different type of food in French.
+Please watch and advance to Exercise 5.0. </p>

 <iframe src="https://h5p.org/h5p/embed/686485" width="900" height="531" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

 <h2> Execrise 5.0 - Numbers in French  </h2>

 <p> Please find below the numbers listed in French and its translation to English.
-After learning this slide on your own.
-Please advance to the second slide in order to watch a video to learn its correct pronouncation.
-ENJOY! </p>
+Thereafter, please scroll down to undertake a test.  </p>

 <table>
   <tr><th> Numbers in English </th> <th> Numbers in French </th> </tr>